TheMHS Media Awards

 Text Journalism Award

-For an article or series of articles on topics related to mental health or mental illness.
-This includes newspaper and magazine articles, online articles and blogs.
+For a stand alone piece or series of articles on topics related to mental health or mental illness.
+This includes and is not limited to newspaper and magazine articles, online articles and blogs.

 Vision/Sound Journalism Award